-Motorcycle accident claim: discover why the events of a motor bike accident are often uncertain or disputed and the evidence you can use to prove how your RTA happened so you can succeed with a claim for personal injury compensation and vehicle damage.
+Discover why the information you can rely on to prove your motorcycle accident claim is the same for all types of road accident; why the events of a motor bike accident are often uncertain or disputed; the evidence you can use to prove how your collision occurred so you can succeed with a claim for personal injury compensation and vehicle damage.

 Is the information you can rely on the same for all types of UK road traffic accident?

 “Yes” – but on this page I shall use the example of a motorcycle accident claim.
 Motor bike accidents are often disputed due to the uncertainty of exactly how a collision occurred and the more serious injuries that typically follow in this form of vehicle accident..

 Why can the events of a motorcycle accident be uncertain or disputed?